-Number 10 Business Envelope, shown here at 60% scale
+Number 10 Business Envelope, shown here at 75% scale.

-Departmental letterhead
+Departmental Letterhead

-Letterhead margin specifications are 0.75 inches from the top and .5 inches from the left.
+Letterhead margin specifications are 0.75 inches from the top and 0.5 inches from the left.
 Digital (Microsoft Word) versions of the letterhead are available.
 They can be e-mailed or printed on your own office printer.
-See link for a blank copy of the college letterhead: www.ccny.cuny.edu/sites/default/files/CCNY_Letterhead.zip
+Please contact Office of Institutional Advancement and Communications at communications@ccny.cuny.edu, if you need a blank copy of the college letterhead.

-Letterhead shown here at 75% scale.
+Letterhead shown here at 60% scale.